Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Introduction

 In this paper, we provide explicit conditions under which merging outperforms multi-study ensembling and vice versa.
-We study merged and ensemble learners based on ordinary least squares and ridge regression.
-We hypothesize a mixed effects model for heterogeneity and show that merging has lower prediction error than ensembling when heterogeneity is low, but as heterogeneity increases, there exists a transition point beyond which ensembling outperforms merging.
+We study merged and ensemble learners based on ridge regression, allowing for basis expansions of predictors to capture a flexible and general class of linear models.
+Using a flexible mixed effects model to represent heterogeneity, we show that merging has lower prediction error than ensembling when heterogeneity is low, but as heterogeneity increases, there exists a transition point beyond which ensembling outperforms merging.
 We characterize this transition point analytically under a fixed weighting scheme for the ensemble.
-We also discuss optimal ensemble weights for least squares and ridge regression.
+We also discuss optimal ensemble weights for ridge regression.
 We study the transition point via simulations and compare merging and ensembling in practice, using microbiome data.